wtfplutolol/zzboard-public/README.md

 2. Create a free app and set the Redirect URI to `http://127.0.0.1:8888/callback`
 3. Copy your **Client ID** and **Client Secret**
 4. In ZZBoard press `6` → Advanced → enter your keys
-5. Restart — Spotify now playing appears at the bottom of Tab 1
+5. Spotify now playing appears at the bottom of Tab 1

 Your keys are stored locally in `zzboard_config.json` and never sent anywhere.